Probely/farcaster-onprem-agent/README.md

 ## Option 1: Virtual Machine (recommended)

-The Agent VM is packaged as a ZIP archive, containing an Open Virtual Format (OVF) file, and a Virtual Machine Disk (VMDK).
+The Agent VM is available as a qcow2 or vmdk disk image.

-You should be able to import the Agent VM on any modern virtualization solution.
+You should be able to import the disk image on any modern virtualization solution.
-If are having issues importing the VM, we are happy to provide you with a custom Agent VM for your specific needs.
+If are having issues launching the VM, or require a specific VM disk format, please contact us through our support channels.

-To install the Agent Virtual Machine, please follow these steps:
+To create the Agent Virtual Machine, please follow these steps:

-* Download the most recent Virtual Machine from the [Releases](https://github.com/Probely/farcaster-onprem-agent/releases) page.
+* Download the most recent Virtual Machine disk image from the [Releases](https://github.com/Probely/farcaster-onprem-agent/releases) page.
-The VM archive name is `probely-onprem-agent-vm-<version>.zip`
+The VM archive name is `probely-onprem-agent-<version>.{qcow2,vmdk}`

-* Import the OVF file into your virtualization solution
+* Create a new VM and allocate the required system resources, as defined in the [System Resources](#system-resources) section

-* Allocate the required system resources for the Agent VM, as defined in the [System Resources](#system-resources) section
+* Add the VM disk image (qcow2 or vmdk)

 * After the VM boots, use the default Agent credentials to log in (user: `probely`, password: `changeme`)